Trolleybuses in Prague: Decision on replacing bus routes 131, 137, 176 and 191 with trolleybus routes

-On 8 June 2020, Prague City Council approved electrification of lines 131, 137, 176 and 191.
+On 8 June 2020, the Prague City Council approved electrification of lines 131, 137, 176 and 191.
 The construction of the necessary infrastructure should begin after lines 140 (Palmovka - Čakovice) and 119 (Nádraží Veleslavín - Airport) are finished, as was announced when line 119 was approved.
 This project is a logical step to follow after the conversion of line 119 considering line 191 can use part of that infrastructure.
 On top of that line 176 will also share a section of the catenary with line 191.
 Then all the additional lines will be built close to each other on the same bank of the Vltava river which also means a single depot will be able to serve them all and some power substations can power up multiple nearby sections.
 In addition all 4 lines are passing through steep and/or long inclines which are well suited for a trolleybus operation.
 It is also interesting all lines except 191 were already operated by trolleybuses in the Prague's first trolleybus system epoch.
 Price to electrify the 4 new trolleybus lines is estimated to be in between 1 and 1.3 billion CZK in total.

 As with the preceding projects, the trolleybuses on these routes will operate partially under wires and partially using batteries: